 This is the initial public offering of securities of Hologram USA Networks Inc., a Delaware corporation.
 We are offering 1,250,000 shares of our common stock, par value $0.001 per share, at an offering price of $8.00 per share for an offering amount of $10,000,000 (the “Offering”).
 The Offering will terminate at the earlier of: (1) the date at which $10,000,000 of shares has been sold, (2) the date which is one year after this Offering being qualified by the U.S. Securities and Exchange Commission (the “SEC”), or (3) the date on which this Offering is earlier terminated by us in our sole discretion (the “Termination Date”).
 This Offering is being conducted on a “best efforts” basis without any minimum offering amount pursuant to Regulation A of Section 3(6) of the Securities Act of 1933, as amended (the “Securities Act”), for Tier 2 offerings.
 We may undertake one or more closings on a rolling basis; however, we intend to complete one closing.
 Until we complete a closing, the proceeds for the Offering will be kept in an escrow account.
 At a closing, the proceeds will be distributed to us and the associated shares will be issued to the investors in such shares.
 If there are no closings or if funds remain in the escrow account upon termination of this Offering without any corresponding closing, the investments for this Offering will be promptly returned to investors, without deduction and generally without interest.
 [City National Bank] will serve as the escrow agent.
 There is no minimum purchase requirement for an investor.

-[__________, an existing stockholder of our company, has indicated to us that it/he will be purchasing at least $_____ of common stock in this Offering.]

-NMS Capital Advisors, LLC has agreed to act as our lead underwriter (the “Underwriter”) to offer the shares to prospective investors on a “best efforts” basis.
-The Underwriter may engage one or more selling group members.
-The Underwriter is not purchasing the shares, and is not required to sell any specific number or dollar amount of the shares in this Offering.
+NMS Capital Advisors, LLC has agreed to act as our placement agent (the “ Placement Agent”) to offer the shares to prospective investors on a “best efforts” basis.
+The Placement Agent may engage one or more selling group members.
+The Placement Agent is not purchasing the shares, and is not required to sell any specific number or dollar amount of the shares in this Offering.

-[We have also entered into an agreement with _______________, as a selling group member, pursuant to which ________ has agreed to assist in the planning, public relations and promotion of this Offering, utilizing the _________ website as an offering platform.]

 We expect to commence the offer and sale of the shares as of the date on which the offering statement of which this Offering Circular is a part (the “Offering Statement”) is qualified by the SEC.
 Prior to this Offering, there has been no public market for our common stock.
 We intend to apply to list our common stock on the Nasdaq Capital Market (“Nasdaq”) under the trading symbol HOLO.
 We expect our common stock to begin trading on Nasdaq upon the initial closing of the Offering.

 We are an “emerging growth company,” as defined in the Jumpstart Our Business Startups Act, or the JOBS Act, and, as such, may elect to comply with certain reduced reporting requirements for this Offering Circular and future filings after this Offering.